 In the first year of the program, faculty advisors work with students individually and in small groups.
 At this time, the student is expected to be both maturationally and academically qualified to select a major.
-For more information, contact the program director at (716) 881-8158.
+For more information, contact the program coordinator at (716) 829-8158.